openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

 Semi-supervised Learning
 ************************

-To solve Semi-supervised learning problem for the semantic segmentation we use the `Mean Teacher algorithm <https://arxiv.org/abs/1703.01780>`_.
+To solve :ref:`Semi-supervised learning <semi_sl_explanation>` problem for the semantic segmentation we use the `Mean Teacher algorithm <https://arxiv.org/abs/1703.01780>`_.
 The basic idea of this approach is to use two models during training: a "student" model, which is the main model being trained, and a "teacher" model, which acts as a guide for the student model.
 The student model is updated based on the ground truth annotations (for the labeled data) and pseudo-labels (for the unlabeled data) which are the predictions of the teacher model.
 The teacher model is updated based on the moving average of the student model's parameters.
 So, we don't use backward loss propagation for the teacher model's parameters.
 After training, only the student model is used for prediction.